amitkumar15x/Network-Intrusion-Detection-System-NIDS-/README.md

 - 🔐 JWT-based authentication
 - 🎨 A modern, cyber-security-themed UI

-Built on a **React + Flask + Scikit-learn + Socket.IO** architecture, the system streams predictions to the frontend as packets are captured, enabling security analysts to monitor network activity as it happens.
+Built on a **React + Flask + Scikit-learn + Socket.IO** architecture, the system streams predictions to the frontend as packets are captured, enabling security analysts to monitor network activity as it happenss.

 ---